Nevana/personal-website/README.md

 - simple version of my personal website based on nodejs &amp; express &amp; docker

+- this example is to run the image behind a nginx reverse proxy

 # Get started

 - clone the repository to you server

 - navigate into the directory

+- copy the `.env.sample` to `.env`

+- update your file `.env` with you preferences

 - run `docker-compose up --build -d` to start the container

-  - make sure that no conatiner ist liston on port `8080`
+  - make sure that no conatiner ist liston on port `80`

-- Open your browser on `ip:8080` or `localhost:8080`
+- open your domain in browser `www.domain.com`